SurajVishwakarma333/Intent-AndroidStudio/README.md

 # Intent

-Intent used for communicating from 1 activity to any other activity.
+Intent used for communicating from 1 activity to any other activity and also from one application to another application.
 We can remember intent with the word intention.

 Steps : suppose i have to go in second activity after clicking on button of 1st activity.